2BReality/2breality/README.md

  A Lot 2 Say little 2  Produce, I Wonder Y?
 [How do U do This?
 4Reality could be now, U Idiot](https://www.google.com/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=.2breality)

-Give Me Something Real, for I Have Nothing, I Don't steal.
-2Breality.com If This is Reality; Count meout, U Really Do;

  [2B2Day](http://2breality2.com/) 2Day, 2Day
  I know it was sad 2 say, But Trump didn't know either, should this B R Next President?
 Should Hillary Clinton> They both suck.
 America needs to Vote for who will keep R Kids ALive, God Bless the USA